Spectral Principal Paths: A Spectral Perspective on Linear Representation Formation in LLMs: Abstract

 \section{Abstract}

 High-level representations have become a central focus in enhancing AI transparency and control, shifting attention from individual neurons or circuits to structured semantic directions that align with human-interpretable concepts.
-Motivated by the Linear Representation Hypothesis (LRH), we propose the Input-Space Linearity Hypothesis (ISLH), which posits that concept-aligned directions originate in the input space and are selectively amplified with increasing depth.
-We then introduce the Spectral Principal Path (SPP) framework, which formalizes how deep networks progressively distill linear representations along a small set of dominant spectral directions.
-Building on this framework, we further demonstrate the multimodal robustness of these representations in Vision-Language Models (VLMs).
-By bridging theoretical insights with empirical validation, this work advances a structured theory of representation formation in deep networks, paving the way for improving AI robustness, fairness, and transparency.
+While the Linear Representation Hypothesis (LRH) suggests that such directions emerge in representations, it remains unclear how these representations originate and why they become increasingly stable across layers.
+To solve this issue, we introduce the Input-Space Linearity Hypothesis, positing that concept-aligned directions originate in the input space and are steadily maintained with increasing depth.
+We then propose the Spectral Principal Path (SPP) framework, which formalizes how deep networks progressively distill linear representations along the spectral principal directions.
+We provide rigorous stability guarantees for the SPP based on the Wedin $\sin\Theta$ perturbation theorem, identifying testable conditions, including spectral gap and context incoherence, that jointly ensure layer-wise directional preservation.
+By bridging theoretical analysis with empirical evidence, this work identifies a spectral view of how linear representations arise in LLMs, and suggests potential implications for concept-level controllable, robust, and coherent approaches to fairness and transparency in modern AI systems.